 Myringotomy is a surgical intervention to form a hole within the eardrum to enable the drainage of fluid/pus/blood from the middle ear.
-A little tube is inserted into this hole to empty the fluid in many of the patients.
+A little tube helps to empty the fluid in many cases.

 Why myringotomy is needed?